irworkshop/accountability_datacleaning/R_campfin/nj/voters/docs/nj_voters_diary.md

 ### Dates

+A significant amount of voters have a registration date of January 1, 1901.
+This seems to be the default date for any voter missing a real date.
+This is common practice in voter data.
+We can remove these dates.

 ``` r
 sum(njv$reg_date == "1901-01-01", na.rm = TRUE)
 #> [1] 7950
 njv$reg_date[which(njv$reg_date == "1901-01-01")] <- NA
 ```

+We can then create variables identifying the year of birth and registration.

 ``` r
 njv <- mutate(